-In \cite{hao2022marked}, we have explored a slightly different aspect of this problem.
-We define the set $P_g$ as the set of pair of group elements in $\Gamma=\pi_1(M)$ whose closed geodesics have equal length, called the marked length pattern of $(M,g)$.
-One result in \cite{hao2022marked} shows the marked length pattern rigidity for closed arithmetic manifolds and noncompact arithmetic surfaces:
+In \cite{hao2022marked}, we investigated a related aspect of this problem.
+We define $P_g$ to be the set of pairs of elements in $\Gamma=\pi_1(M)$ whose corresponding closed geodesics have equal length; this set is called the \textbf{marked length pattern} of $(M,g)$.
+One of the main results in \cite{hao2022marked} establishes marked length pattern rigidity for closed arithmetic manifolds and for non-compact arithmetic surfaces: